verilog-to-routing/vtr-verilog-to-routing/README.md

   * Packing, Placement, Routing & Timing Analysis (VPR)

 to generate FPGA speed and area results.
-VTR also includes a set of benchmark designs which are known to work with the flow to get you going.
+VTR also includes a set of benchmark designs known to work with the design flow.

 From more information please see the [wiki](https://github.com/verilog-to-routing/vtr-verilog-to-routing/wiki).